Feature overview

 • Hourly conditions and observation windows that show when the night improves

-• Context-aware suggestions instead of a generic list of famous objects
+• Context-aware suggestions instead of a generic list of famous subjects

-• Subject review that keeps timing and framing close to the decision
+• Subject review that keeps timing and composition close to the decision

 AstroGuide nightly planning screen